Yes You Can Create Your Own Website… Just Not A Very Good One

 End of conversation.
 Cue disappointment.

-Self hosted BYOW services simply can’t give you access to anything server-level.
-Which means custom integrations with other systems are out, unless they are prebuilt and in the plugin store, and yup – you guessed it!
+Self-hosted BYOW services simply can’t give you access to anything server-level which means custom integrations with other systems are out, unless they are prebuilt and in the plugin store, and yup – you guessed it!
 They cost money.

 Furthermore, once you pick your template, you’re more or less confined to that site layout.
-The more you build the website up on that template, the harder it will be to change to a different one.
+The more you engage with website design up on that template, the harder it will be to change to a different one.

 To sum it up simply; BYOW services are only good if your business and website are likely to never change, or in other words, you’re never going to grow as a business.
 Which is a little depressing, to say the least.

-Mostly the time will be sent trying to understand the terminology you have never heard of, tossing up whether or not you actually need to paid add-ons they are pedalling your way and trying to work out why you can’t implement any of those great website design tips you found in that great “Guide to Designing State of the Art Websites in 2018” article because you’re using a locked down template.
+Mostly the time will be sent trying to understand the terminology you’ve never heard of, tossing up whether or not you actually need the paid add-ons they are pedalling your way and trying to work out why you can’t implement the customisations you’re after because you’re using a locked down template.

 Imagine setting up your website and running it for 3 months just to realise that your enquiry form never actually worked.
-You would be surprised just how many times this happens to people who set up their own website.
+You would be surprised just how many times this happens to people who set up their own websites.

 It’s also very important to keep in mind that just because a website looks nice, doesn’t mean that Google and other search engines share your opinion.
 Search Engine Optimisation (SEO) is a multi-billion dollar industry because it works.

 As someone who doesn’t have a background in web or SEO, there is no possible way that you can be expected to know what these things are.
-But coming from an agency who deals with websites all day, every day, we can tell you without a shred of doubt that we have never seen a self-built website optimised for search engines.
+But coming from an agency that deals with websites all day, every day, we can tell you without a shred of doubt that we have never seen a self-built website optimised for search engines.